 The LoW Fall Rally was a lot of fun.
 It turned out I was a champion at a game called Ladders, and my team made it to the finals, though we were beaten (barely) at the end.
 I managed to do something to my back with my smooth moves, however, and couldn’t seem to work out the problem on my own.
 I went to a chiropractor in town.
 He got my back quite a lot better, but managed to really screw up my neck.

 November brought a very welcome end to the election campaign (politics being one of our taboo subjects).
-I was so proud to be an American on election night.

 We made some good new friends and enjoyed meeting up with older ones as well.
 Four of us drove our rigs to Las Cruces for a change of pace and parked for three nights at Wal-Mart which is a very common rv adventure.
 We drove out to White Sands National Monument for an afternoon of dune-hiking one day.
 It was so beautiful and the sand was so cold on my bare feet.
 There were NO FLIES in Las Cruces!